jupyter/governance/governance.md

 Project Contributor who has produced contributions that are substantial in quality and quantity, and sustained over at least one year.
-Potential Council Members are nominated by existing Council members and voted upon by the existing Council after asking if the potential Member is interested and willing to serve in that capacity.
+Potential Council Members are nominated by existing Council members and voted upon by the existing Council.
+Based on a successful vote, the newly elected Member is invited to serve in that capacity.
 The Council will be initially formed from the set of existing Core Developers who, as of late 2014, have been significantly active over the last year.

 When considering potential Members, the Council will look at candidates with a comprehensive view of their contributions.
 This will include but is not limited